 Why It Matters

-Compliance failures are costly.
-These enforcement cases involved problems that Rediacc’s architecture structurally prevents:
+Compliance failures are expensive.
+Really expensive.
+The cases below show problems Rediacc’s architecture structurally prevents:

 | Incident | Fine | What went wrong |